 Children have a variety of experiences that impact how they develop into adulthood.
 Faculty and doctoral students at Tulane University are interested in quantifying how the messages children hear about skin tone and hair type affect their thoughts and behavior as they mature.
 Through an anonymous online survey, researchers hope to understand how adult memories of childhood experiences of colorism and hair type discrimination produce race-based trauma.

 The study’s principal investigator is Tulane University School of Social Work Associate Professor Dr. Marva Lewis who focuses on the development of culturally valid research methods and measures of racism-based stress.
 Much of her applied research centers on the prevention of child abuse and neglect and strengthening parent-child attachment using the Talk, Touch & Listen While Combing Hair© parent-education curriculum in community-based support groups.
 Co-Principal investigator is Dr. Bonnie Nastasi, a Professor of Psychology in Tulane’s School of Science and Engineering who focuses on culturally appropriate health promotion and health risk prevention programming for child, adolescent, and adult populations.
-Doctor of Social Work candidate, TSSW Adjunct Instructor, and licensed clinical social worker Larissa Parrott is serving as the Research Coordinator.
+TSSW Adjunct Instructor, TSSW Doctorate of Social Work alum, and licensed clinical social worker Dr. Larissa Parrott is serving as the Research Coordinator.

 The anonymous online survey asks adults to recall their childhood experiences.
 The questions focus on colorism, racial resentment, childhood hair type, tender headedness, adverse childhood experiences, and parent acceptance.
 This data will address the research question of how early experiences of acceptance or rejection based on colorism shape adults’ recognition of the impact of colorism on children.